-Working hours can be long and usually include regular unsocial hours.
-Shifts, which include weekends, evenings and nights are common.
-You may be required to work long hours at short notice, particularly for news and other live programming - especially with rolling news channels.
+Working hours can be long and usually include regular unsocial hours - weekend, evening and night work is common, as you'll be working shifts.
+You may be required to work long hours at short notice, particularly for rolling news channels and other live programming.

 What to expect

-- Studios are booked in advance and you must be available to fit the schedules.
-If there are technical or operational difficulties, you will be expected to remain until the job is done, meaning that extra hours are inevitable on a regular basis.
+- Studios are booked in advance, and you must be available to fit this schedule.
+If there are technical or operational difficulties in a broadcast, you'll be expected to work until the job is done.
+Extra hours are inevitable on a regular basis.

 Most broadcast engineers enter as trainees on new entrant trainee schemes, which are run by various broadcast companies.
-Employers usually require a closely-related degree such as one of the following subjects:
+To gain entry onto a scheme, you'll usually require a degree in a closely related subject, such as:

-Entry is possible if you have a degree from another discipline, or an HND or foundation degree, if you have strong numeracy skills as shown by good A-levels (or equivalent) in maths and/or physics.
-An active interest in and an ability to work with technology is also important.
+Entry is possible if you have a degree from another discipline, an HND or foundation degree or strong numeracy skills as shown by good A-levels (or equivalent) in maths and/or physics.
+An active interest in, and an ability to work with technology is also important.

-If you are already working in broadcasting, for example as a runner, you may be able to move into this role via internal training schemes.
-It is also possible to progress to this level through entry as a technician and part-time training.
+If you're already working in broadcasting, for example as a runner, you may be able to move into this role via internal training schemes.
+It's also possible to progress to this level through entry as a technician and part-time training.